-I attached it to a Tweet during a recent #patientchat to illustrate how I like to communicate.
+I attached this more developed version to a Tweet during a #patientchat to illustrate how I like to communicate.
 The very positive response that I received from both patients and doctors was very gratifying.
 There were a number of requests for the template I used.
 I have therefore removed the text that was specific to my case and saved the file in both the original Keynote format and a Powerpoint format.

-If you click on the links below you will be able to download the appropriate file.
+If you click on the links at the bottom of this post you will be able to download the appropriate file.
 Please feel free to use them however you wish.
 I hope you find it useful and would be grateful if you could credit me if you use it.